dereuromark/cakephp-cache/README.md

 - What happens with custom headers set in the original request?
 How can we pass those to the final cached response?
 - Re-implement the removed CacheHelper with its nocache parts?
 - Backport to 2.x?
+- Extract the common file name part into a trait for both component and filter to use.
+- Evaluate combining the filter with https://github.com/WyriHaximus/MinifyHtml to further compress the output.